cryptrunner49/stonekv/CONTRIBUTING.md

 - **Documentation:** Update documentation accordingly if your changes affect usage.
 - **Communication:** Feel free to ask questions by opening an issue or discussing in our community channels.

-Thank you for contributing to StoneKVR!
+Thank you for contributing to StoneKV!
 Your help makes a difference. 🙏